 Thankfully, most tradespeople have excellent time-keeping skills, and why wouldn’t they?
 They have a diary to keep.
 If they turn up late to one job, it’s only going to delay the start of another job.
 Therefore, putting them in a backlog and under a lot of pressure, with the only way to rectify it being to cancel jobs or work late.

 Again, this is just another common misconception of tradespeople that persists due to a small number of people.

 They Don’t Do Small Jobs

-Plenty of tradespeople do prefer getting stuck into big projects, but that’s not always the case.
+Many tradespeople prefer getting stuck into big projects, but that’s not always the case.
 Sometimes, smaller jobs are precisely the kind of work they want.

 Those small jobs are perfect for when they have a day or two free.
 For example, a plasterer may well be capable of rendering a whole property, but they’ll still be more than happy to plaster a box bedroom or porch.

 You’ll often come across a common line on many tradespeoples’ websites and other forms of advertising.
 ‘No job too big or too small’.
 And it’s true.

 Common Misconceptions About Tradespeople

-It’s important that customers know what to look out for when hiring a tradesperson in order to avoid cowboys.
-It is also important to remember that the number of honest, hard-working tradespeople vastly outweighs the number of cowboys.
+Customers must know what to look out for when hiring a tradesperson to avoid cowboys.
+However, it is also important to remember that the number of honest, hardworking tradespeople vastly outweighs the number of cowboys.